Professor

 Karadsheh S, Nodit L, Shorman M. A rare case of disseminated cryptococcosis involving the adrenal glands in an immunocompetent patient Presented at Southern Regional Meeting 2023; 2023 Feburary - 2; New Orleans.

-TopThe University of Tennessee Graduate School of Medicine
+TopThe University of Tennessee Health Science Center College of Medicine, Knoxville

 1924 Alcoa Highway